Thanksgiving Evening – David and Sherry

 Before the meal is finished, the kids start disappearing so that they don’t get roped into helping with the cleanup.
 We men bow out because the first game is about to begin.
 I know it’s the 21st century, and gender roles are supposed to be a thing of the past, but the holidays are supposed to be about tradition, right?
 So I feel no guilt at leaving the women to it.
 At least, I don’t feel too much guilt.

 The Bills vs. Cowboys game might be on, but the conversation quickly turns to politics.
 Steve is a Trump supporter.
 While most of the rest are not, none is so passionately against him as Gerry is.
 They’re both older than my parents.
 Steve went to Vietnam.
 Gerry went to Woodstock.
 So this argument… like I said… tradition.

-Fortunately, Sherry and I got to bow out a little early this year.
+Fortunately, Sherry and I managed to bow out a little early this year.
 It was a three-hour drive back home, and the report said a snowstorm was coming in, so we took off around seven.
 Eleven to seven.
-I have no problem keeping up with everybody on Facebook and Instagram with an occasional phone call thrown in here or there.
+I have no problem keeping up with everybody on Facebook and Instagram with an occasional Zoom call thrown in here or there.
 That is a small enough dose.
-But eight hours with more than two dozen of them all at once?
+Eight hours with more than two dozen of them all at once?
 I had a headache long before the snow started falling during that drive back home.

 Once we got to the point we were doing under forty on the highway, and the roads started getting real slick, I suggested we actually did go all the way home.
 Sherry would have none of it.